virtualagc/virtualagc/yaShuttle/ported/README.md

 For example, the global variable `MAXR#` becomes `g.MAXRp`.
 But that's a worst case.
 Any local variables not containing these funny characters would simply retain the same names in Python as they originally had in XML.

+# EBCDIC vs ASCII vs UTF-8

+All PASS and BFS HAL/S source code, to my belief, was originally character-encoded using EBCDIC.
+Before any of this HAL/S source code ever reached me &mdash; well, as I write this, *none* of it has yet reached me &mdash; somebody recoded it in UTF-8.
+Actually, except for two special characters, "¬" and "¢", it is all 7-bit ASCII.
+This hybrid existence is troublesome, so I have adopted the following conventions for external storage of the source code vs internal storage in the compiler:

+  * All HAL/S source code is nominally 7-bit ASCII.
+If the UTF-8 characters "¬" and "¢" are found, they are transparently converted to "~" and "`" respectively.  ("^", which should never be present, is also transparently converted to "~".)
+  * All TAB characters are transparently expanded as if there were tab stops every 8 columns.

+However, the original XPL form of the compiler *relied* upon the storage format being EBCDIC, because in processing (such as tokenization) it used the byte-codes of the characters, and it expected those byte codes to be EBCDIC.
+Therefore, my approach is simply to make sure that any processing which converts between characters and byte codes, or vice-versa, correctly translates between ASCII and EBCDIC.
+The conversion function that takes a character and converts it to a byte code is the built-in `BYTE()` function of XPL.
+In our recreation of the `BYTE()` function, therefore, it converts between ASCII and EBCDIC as needed.
+For example, `BYTE('a')` returns 0x81 (the EBCDIC code for 'a') rather than 0x61 (the ASCII code for 'a').
+Similarly, a usage like `BYTE(s, 2, b)` that replaces the string character `s[2]` by the character with byte-value `b`, expects `b` to be an EBCDIC code.
+For example `BYTE('hello', 2, 0x81)` returns `'healo'`.

 # Mysteries and Inferences

-There's a reasonably-significant amount of syntax in the XPL source code that's not documented (as far as I can tell) in XPL, HAL/S, or PL/I documentation, most of which is pretty easy to figure out.
+There's a reasonably-significant amount of syntax in the XPL source code that's not documented (as far as I can tell).
 Some is not that obvious, and my guesses are quite suspect.
 It's those suspicious cases I'll cover here.

 ## Dynamic Memory Allocation: `BASED` and its Macros